Understanding the role and powers of the DEM

 (Source: LCCC)

-On 7 June 2024, the people of Limerick will vote for their first directly elected Mayor with executive powers.
+On 7 June 2024, the people of Limerick voted for their first directly elected Mayor with executive powers.
 Legislation to create this new role was signed into law by the President on 6 March 2024.

 - Background to the new directly elected Mayor